KULeuven-MICAS/snax-gemm/README.md

 # Integer GEMM Accelerator for SNAX
 This repository contains the RTL to build an 8-bit integer GEMM (General Matrix Multiply) accelerator to integrate into the [SNAX core](https://github.com/KULeuven-micas/snitch_cluster).
-This repository contains the chisel src file and unit test of the GEMM accelerator.
+This repository contains the chisel sources and unit tests for the GEMM accelerator.
 It is written in CHISEL 5.0.0 and connected to the SNAX accelerator RISC-V manager core through SystemVerilog.

 ## Microarchitecture